jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

       <img src="Images/zray.png">
     </p>

-5. Now add the ower data.
-In the *New layer* panel, look in the list of *Data sources* for the **owner** source.
+5. Now repeat 2-4 to add the owner data: Use the "Add layer" button (blue plus), click custom layer.
+In the *New layer* panel, use "Source" ">" to look in the list of *Sources* for your **owner** source.
 Click the tileset and then select the source layer as the source for this new style layer.

 6. Click the **Style** tab and the map will switch back to style mode displaying your new layers.
 You will see the population point data on the map with a default style (black with 100% opacity, so it might be hard to see on the dark background).